 For example, the premises that the organization increase the quality of its product as a result of price adjustment and developing more capacity to facilitate cheaper production hence making the customers to adapt to the production of high-quality products.
 Therefore, the two premises have been used to come up with a conclusion that the clients will be attracted to the organization’s products due to high-quality provision and also good strategies brought to reduce the pricing (Mitchell, 2015).

+Individual Assignment: Business Practices Argumentative Essay

+Purpose of Assignment

+The purpose section aids the students and facilitators in understanding why the assignment is included in the course.
+Rather than restating the objective, provide a brief explanation of the context of the assignment and its importance.

+Resources Required

+“Writing Argumentative Essays” section in Ch.
+3 of the Critical Thinking text.

+Grading Guide